In Roundup case, U.S. judge cuts $2 billion verdict against Bayer to $86 million

 By Tina Bellon

-Superior Court Judge Winifred Smith of the California Superior Court in Oakland said the jury's billion-dollar punitive damages awards were excessive and unconstitutional, but rejected Bayer's request to strike the punitive award outright.
+Superior Court Judge Winifred Smith of the California Superior Court in Oakland said the jury's billion-dollar punitive damage awards were excessive and unconstitutional, but rejected Bayer's request to strike the punitive award outright.

+"While we believe the reduction in damages does not fairly capture the pain and suffering experienced by Alva and Alberta, the overall result is a big win," Wisner said.

-Bayer in a statement on Thursday said Smith's decision to slash the award was a step in the right direction, but added it would file an appeal.
+Bayer said in a statement on Thursday that Smith's decision to slash the award was a step in the right direction, but added it would file an appeal.

 "We continue to believe that the verdict and damage awards are not supported by the evidence at trial and conflict with the extensive body of reliable science and conclusions of leading health regulators worldwide that confirms glyphosate-based herbicides can be used safely and that glyphosate is not carcinogenic," the company said.

 Bayer faces Roundup cancer lawsuits by more than 13,400 plaintiffs across the United States.
-The Germany-based company bought Roundup maker Monsanto in a $63 billion deal last year, but has since seen its share price tumble over the glyphosate litigation.
+The German company bought Roundup maker Monsanto in a $63 billion deal last year, but its share price has since tumbled over the glyphosate litigation.

 Plaintiffs allege Roundup causes non-Hodgkin's lymphoma and that Monsanto for decades tried to influence scientists and regulators to bury cancer evidence.
 Bayer denies those allegations.